pivotal/docs-tap/aws-services/how-to-guides/configure-aws-service-endpoint.hbs.md

 # Configure the AWS service endpoint

-This topic describes how to configure the AWS service endpoint used by the providers included with the AWS Services package.
+This topic describes how to configure the service endpoint that the providers included with the AWS Services package use.

 ## <a id="overview"></a> Overview